-RACF performs checks on the application name and the port of entry to verify that the user is allowed to use the CICS system.
-In the application name check, RACF determines whether the user is authorized to access the application named in the APPLID or GRNAME system initialization parameter.
+RACF performs checks on the application name and the port of entry to verify that you are allowed to use the CICS system.
+In the application name check, RACF determines whether you are authorized to access the application named in the APPLID or GRNAME system initialization parameter.
 RACF does this by checking the access list of the CICS application profile defined in the RACF APPL resource class.
-(See "Authorizing access to the CICS region" on page 51 for information about how to define profiles in the APPL resource class.)
+(See "Authorizing access to the CICS region" on page 53 for information about how to define profiles in the APPL resource class.)

-With the port of entry check, RACF verifies that the user is authorized to sign on using that port of entry.
+With the port of entry check, RACF verifies that you are authorized to sign on using that port of entry.
 The use of defined terminals can be restricted to certain times of the day, and to certain days of the week.
-See "Controlling access to CICS from specific ports of entry" on page 66.
-These checks restrict the user to signing on only to those CICS regions for which they are authorized, and only from terminals they are authorized to use.
+See "Controlling access to CICS from specific ports of entry" on page 68.

+These checks restrict CICS users to signing on only to those CICS regions for which they are authorized, and only from terminals they are authorized to use.

-Explicit sign-on, with the CESN transaction, or the SIGNON command, is performed by the user at the port of entry.
+Explicit sign-on, with the CESL or CESN transaction, or the SIGNON command, is performed at the port of entry.